 WeBS is a partnership between the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Joint Nature Conservation Committee (the latter on behalf of the Council for Nature Conservation and the Countryside, the Countryside Council for Wales, Natural England and Scottish Natural Heritage), in association with the Wildfowl and Wetlands Trust.

 What skills are required?

 Anyone can take part, even beginners to birdwatching.
 Unlike many bird surveys, to carry out WeBS Counts, you do not have to know bird songs or calls, just have the ability to identify common waterbirds.

 Where are the survey sites?

-A WeBS site can be any wetland area, be it an estuary, lake or reservoir to a river, stream or even your local village duck pond.
+A WeBS site can be any wetland area, be it an estuary, lake, stream, canal or village duck pond.
 Many of the larger sites are regularly counted, but I have available vacant sites so, if you are interested, click on the link below in order to look at the list of vacant sites.

 Link to vacant WeBS sites